Frequently Asked Questions

 SPARC also holds auditions in the spring for Touring Ensemble, comprised of 8th through 12th graders.
 These students musical theatre revue-style performances at many private and public events around Richmond throughout the course of the year!

 Q: Does my student need to be enrolled in one of SPARC’s training classes in order to audition for a show?

 A: No, SPARC does not require students to be enrolled in any additional SPARC class (or have taken one in the past!) in order to be eligible to audition for a show.
 Students with all backgrounds and levels of experience in the performing arts are welcome to audition.
 We always love to see new faces!

 Q: What does SPARC require at auditions?

 A: Though specific requirements may vary, students should plan to prepare 32 bars of a musical theatre song or a one-minute monologue.
 Exact details on how to prepare for auditions will be posted to the auditions page with each new round of auditions.

 Q: What does it cost to be involved in a production at SPARC?

 A: SPARC does not have an audition fee.
 However, there is a cost associated with participating in a show after a student is cast, as the rehearsal process is an enriched educational experience.
 That fee varies by program, and it covers all costs.
 There is no additional cost or fee for costumes.
-Families are also welcome to apply for financial assistance or create a payment plan to help with the cost of participation in one of SPARC’s productions.
+Families are also welcome to apply for a scholarship or create a payment plan to help with the cost of participation in one of SPARC’s productions.